AlexanderJCS/JANGL/README.md

 }
 ```

-The first argument of the `Rect` constructor is the `NDCoords` (normalized device coordinates) location, which requires an x and y position.
-For this rectangle, you set the position at `(0, 0)`.
-The second and third parameter is the `width` and `height` respectively, both in the units of normalized device coordinates.
+The first argument of the `Rect` constructor is the coordinate of the top left vertex in `WorldCoords`, which requires an x and y position.
+For this rectangle, you set the position at `(0.5, 0.75)`.
+The second and third parameter is the `width` and `height` respectively, both in the units of world coordinates.
 That value is set to 0.5.

 Next, you need to draw your shape.
 First, you need to run `JANGL.update()`.
-This method will populate events, but more on that later.
 If this method is not called, the application will not respond.

 Then, you run `Window.clear()`.
 This ensures that the previous frame is cleared from the screen before drawing the next one.
 This makes sure that a "trail" is not left behind moving objects.
+It also ensures that semi-transparent objects do not become non-transparent.

 Finally, you can draw your rectangle using `rect.draw()`.